Probate Q&A Series

 • Identify and secure estate assets.

-• File a detailed inventory and appraisal with the clerk.
+• File an inventory with the clerk.

 • Notify and pay valid creditors.